lukmaan-b/solirius-code-challenge/README.md

 ## romanNumeralGenerator.js
 This is the main function.
 It takes a number value and outputs roman string.<br/>
 The function works by storing an array of units, tens, hundreds & thousands.<br/>
-It will then loop through the int and calulate the index for each unit.<br/>
+It will then loop through the int and calculate the index for each unit.<br/>

 ## Node
 ### Prerequisites